Digital SLR photography — Why does a telephoto lens blur the background?

 A lot of people get confused about depth of field.
 To put it simply, depth of field is the distance between the closest and most distant areas in focus.
 You can use a small depth of field to blur a background or you can use a telephoto lens to blur the background.
 Or you can use a combination of both.
 So, if depth of field is controlled by aperture, then what is that telephoto lens doing?
 Does that also involve depth of field?

-Take a look at the two photos at right.
+Take a look at the two photos above.
 Both shots were taken with the same camera using the same aperture.
 The only difference was that I changed lenses.
 You’ll see right away that the background looks much softer in the 400mm shot.

 I would say it is!
 In both shots, the very same bits are in focus (the whole flower and none of the background).